muratk3n/thirdwave/en/tweets/2020/week16c.md

 Woa... shortest path problems are indeed solveable as LPs - just solved one.
 And LP's internally use continuous methods, as in interior point styles..barrier, do Newton..
-So a discrete prob solveable in continuous realm.
+So a discrete prob solvable in continuous realm.
 No need for discreteness, loops, stacks and queues and shit..
 Very awesome 🖖.